inter-erlang/SwErl/README.md

 examplePid !
 (7,3.5,"Sue")
 ```

 You can send a message that includes any valid Swift type, including Pids.
 That means not only can you capture pids in a closure, you can pass them as part of a message.
-This gives you an ultimate way of chainging closures.
+This gives you an ultimate way of chainging closures without using any callbacks!

 ## Detailed Usage Explanation